Online Adversarial Stabilization of Unknown Networked Systems: Online stabilization under adversarial disturbances

-Note that \Cref{lem:closed-loop} and \Cref{lem:sufficient} essentially reduce the stability analysis of general SLS controllers to bounding the error term \eqref{eq:error-term}, thus greatly reducing the complexity of the analysis.
-They are applicable to any SLS controllers of the form \eqref{eq:local-controller}, regardless of how the closed-loop column operators $\colit$ are synthesized or whether they are implemented distributedly or centralized.
-Given the growing applications of SLS for learning and control \citep{dean2020robust, sun2021learning, lian2021system}, \Cref{lem:closed-loop} and \Cref{lem:sufficient} could be of independent interest.

-Our proof of \Cref{prop:bounded-error} requires the following sensitivity result for SLS synthesis problem, where the formal statement and proof is presented in Appendix \ref{sec:sensitivity}. \begin{theorem}[Informal, Sensitivity bound] Let $\phi^*(A,B) := [x^{*,T}, u^{*,T}]^T$ denote the optimal solution to the following optimization problem
+To bound \eqref{eq:error-term}, we make a crucial connection between the total path length of the Steiner point model selection in \Cref{alg:centralized} and \eqref{eq:error-term}.
+This is established via the following perturbation result for the SLS closed-loop response synthesis problem \eqref{eq:central-sls}, where the formal statement (\Cref{thm:mainsensitivity_global}) and proof is presented in Appendix \ref{sec:sensitivity}. \begin{theorem}[Informal, Perturbation bound] Let $\phi^\star(A,B) := [\mathbf{x}^{\star,\top}, \mathbf{u}^{\star,\top}]^\top$ denote the concatenated optimal solution to the following optimization problem

 with $Q,R \succ 0$.
 Let $(A_1,B_1)$ and $(A_2,B_2)$ be two system matrices such that \eqref{eq:mpc} is feasible.
-Then the corresponding optimal solutions $\phi^*(A_1, B_1)$ and $\phi^*(A_2, B_2)$ satisfy
+Then the corresponding optimal solutions $\phi^\star(A_1, B_1)$ and $\phi^\star(A_2, B_2)$ satisfy